arakakivl/todo-webapp/README.md

 # ToDo-WebApp
-.NET backend with a nosql database (mongodb) and typescript as the mainly language to the frontend.
+.NET backend with a nosql database (mongodb) and typescript as the mainly frontend language.

 ## Running
 First, clone the repository.